dashingsoft/pyarmor/README.md

 * For non-profit usage, one license is OK.
 * For commercial usage, one product one license.

-There are 2 license modes for PyArmor 8.0+
+There are only 2 new license types for PyArmor 8.0+

 * pyarmor-basic, one license price 52$
 * pyarmor-pro, one license price 89$